thegraphnetwork/EpiGraphHub/Documentation/datasources.md

 ssh -f epigraph@epigraphhub.org -L 5432:localhost:5432 -NC
 ```

+Now we can use either Python or R to upload the data.

+### Using Python

 Once the tunnel is established data can be sent to the data base using Pandas:

 ```python